 The level of support that VLJ provides to our volunteer attorneys is unparalleled and includes:

-- Meeting Space.
-VLJ has conference room space available for meetings with clients in our Newark and Montclair offices.
+Meeting Space.
+VLJ has conference room space available for meetings with clients in our Newark office.

 VLJ is a New Jersey Supreme Court certified pro bono provider.
 As such, VLJ volunteers are entitled to the benefits described below:

 Exemption from Madden Assignments from the Court.
 Under N.J.
 Court Rule 1:21-12, attorneys who volunteer with court-certified programs like VLJ can claim an exemption from court-mandated pro bono assignments after 25 hours of pro bono service in the prior year.
 Unlike mandatory court assignments, if you volunteer with VLJ, you are provided with training and support, for a case in an area of law that is of interest to you and at a time that works with your schedule.
 Click here for the NJ Court’s FAQ’s about mandatory pro bono assignments.

 Out-of-State Licensed Attorneys.
 Under N.J.
 Court Rule 1:21-3, out-of-state licensed attorneys are permitted to volunteer on pro bono cases with court-certified programs.
 The process is relatively simple----we will need a copy of your law school transcript and a certificate of good standing from the state in which you are licensed.
 If you are in-house counsel and already hold a limited license in New Jersey, the process is even easier.
 Let us know if you are licensed in another state and would like to take advantage of this rule.